Skip to main content

 • autism spectrum disorder.

-NF1 is caused by pathogenic variants in the NF1 gene, which is found on chromosome 17q11.2.
+NF1 is caused by pathogenic variants in the NF1 gene, which is found at chromosome position 17q11.2.
 This gene encodes for the protein neurofibromin, which is a tumour suppressor gene that is found in many types of cells, including nerve cells and those that form part of the myelin sheath.

-NF1 is a large gene spanning 350 kilobases of DNA, and pathogenic variations include nonsense, frameshift, splice site, missense and in-frame deletions, and deletions of the entire NF1 gene.
+NF1 is a large gene spanning 350 kilobases of DNA, and pathogenic genetic variants include nonsense, frameshift, splice site, missense and in-frame deletions, and deletions of the entire NF1 gene.

 Individuals with features of the condition limited to a particular area (or areas) of the body are described as having localised, segmental or mosaic NF1.
 These individuals have a proportion of cells with two standard copies of the NF1 gene and a proportion of cells with a pathogenic variant in one copy of the gene.
 Clinical features may be milder, though that will depend on the level of mosaicism and the tissues involved.
 If no NF1 variant is identified in the blood, testing of affected tissue (for example, via skin biopsy of a lesion) may be considered.